 For SaaS-based installations, you configure the Analytics endpoint by modifying the

 \conf\analytics-agent.properties file (as described in Installing Agent-Side Components).
 For example,

 If your firewall rules require you to use specific IP addresses, rather than hostnames, note the following information.
 If you are unable to see transaction analytics data collected as expected (even after configuring your firewall rules) and you see repetitive Connection Reset messages in the logs similar to the following, your firewall rules may not include the correct IP addresses.

 Your firewall rules may not include the correct IP addresses.

 In SaaS environments, both

-syd-ana-api.saas.appdynamics.com are round-robin DNS aliases and may resolve to multiple DNS (54. vs 52.) such as in the following examples:
+syd-ana-api.saas.appdynamics.com are round-robin DNS aliases and may resolve to multiple DNS (54. vs 52.) in the following examples.